 When evaluating tinnitus cases, hearing health professionals use a supplemental set of tests.
 While there is currently no way to objectively test for tinnitus, there are several protocols to measure the patient’s subjective perception of tinnitus sound, pitch, and volume.
 Specifically, the doctor may test:

 Tinnitus sound matching: The presentation of common tinnitus sounds back to patients, to help them identify their specific perception of tinnitus.
 The health professional may adjust the pitch and layer multiple sounds to create an exact audio recreation of the the tinnitus.
 Sound matching provides an important baseline for subsequent tinnitus management therapies, which are often customized for each patient.

 Minimum masking level: The volume at which an external narrowband noise masks (or covers) the perception of tinnitus.
 Determining the minimum masking level provides an approximate measure of how loud a patient perceives his/her tinnitus and can be used in subsequent tinnitus masking and sound therapies.

 Loudness discomfort level: The volume at which external sound becomes uncomfortable or painful for a tinnitus patient.
 This measurement informs the feasibility of sound therapy, masking, and hearing aids as potential tinnitus treatments.
-Determining loudness discomfort levels is particularly important for patients with hyperacusis, an extreme sensitivity to noise.
+Determining loudness discomfort levels is particularly important for patients an extreme sensitivity to noise.